IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 > [T]he Committee believes that the term “discrimination” as used in the Covenant should be understood to imply any distinction, exclusion, restriction or preference which is based on... sex... which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise by all persons, on an equal footing, of all rights and freedoms. [^1]

+The understanding of the term 'sex' has expande din international law "to cover not only physiological characteristics but also the social construction of gender stereotypes, prejudices and expected roles, which have created obstacles to the equal fulfilment" of rights"[^ICESCR General Comment 20, paragraph 20]

 The United Nations Economic and Social Council adds some important points to discrimination under ICESCR.